 These bridges gave us the illusion of connection, not the experience of coherence.
 They kept the ponds alive, but they never restored the river.
 They missed flow, the connective tissue of real knowledge work.

-3. The Third Path: The Cycle as Ecosystem
+3. The Third Path: Rebuilding the Ecosystem (Real Continuity)

 The third path asks us to stop stacking tools and start rebuilding foundations.
 Not more platforms, but fewer walls.